Conversion of second-class constraints and resolving the zero curvature conditions in the geometric quantization theory: Acknowledgments

 \section{Acknowledgments}

-I. A. Batalin would like to thank Klaus Bering of Masaryk University for interesting discussions.
-The work of I. A. Batalin is supported in part by the RFBR grants 14-01-00489 and 14-02-01171.
-The work of P. M. Lavrov is supported by the Ministry of Education and Science of Russian Federation, project No Z.867.2014/K.
+One of the authors (I.~A.~B.)~thanks Klaus Bering of Masaryk University for the interesting discussions.
+The research of I.~A.~Batalin is supported in part by the Russian Foundation for Basic Research (Grant Nos.~14-01-00489 and 14-02-01171).
+The research of P.~M.~Lavrov is supported by the Ministry of Education and Science of the Russian Federation (Project No.~Z.867.2014/K).